PGA Championship leaving Trump National in ’22 tournament

 The PGA is at Kiawah Island in South Carolina in May.

-“We’ve had a number of places reach out already,” he said.
+“We’ve had a number of places reach out already,” Waugh said.
 “We think we’ll have a bunch of options.”